Jesus and Mary Chain

 By Ed Staskus

-When the Chevy Silverado pick-up in front of him swerved suddenly to the left, JT Markunas pushed on the brake pedal of his police car, slowing down.
+When the Ford F-150 in front of him swerved suddenly to the left, JT Markunas pushed down on the brake pedal of his Police Interceptor.
 The pick-up stopped on the shoulder on the left side of Route 6 just as JT saw what it was that had made the driver swerve.
-It was a woman in a house dress crossing the road, looking steadily ahead but not for approaching traffic.
+It was a woman in a Mother Hubbard dress crossing the road, looking fixedly ahead but not watching for approaching traffic.
 She looked unsteady.
 He pulled off and turned on his flashers.
+The pick-up driver was already leading the woman by the elbow away from the road.

 “She almost walked right into my truck,” he said.